dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ## Making a configurable widget

-{% task 'Add properties to the `Worker` and use those to configure it' %}
+{% task 'Add properties to the `Worker` and use those to configure it.' %}

 {% instruction 'Return to `Worker.ts` and add an interface with the custom properties that we need:' %}